viktorybloom/time-series/README.md

 # Time-series Analysis
-Old misc. time-series analysis done before python or c++ was allowed in econometric academia...
+Old misc. time-series analysis done before python or c++ was "allowed" in econometric academia...
 This is a collation of various time series analysis over financial and economic data.
 Primarily written in c-based Stata/mata and matlab.